Long-distance running: Messengers

 Long-distance running took on more and more purposes other than hunting, such as religious ceremonies, delivering messages for military and political purposes, and sport, thanks to new developments in agriculture and culture.

+Mo Farah, a four-time Olympic and six-time World champion, holding the record for the most global Long-distance running gold medals.

 Running messengers were supposedly from early Sumer.
 They were given the name lasimu, or military man, in addition to the king's officials who disseminated documents throughout the kingdom by running.
 Ancient Greece was famous for its running messengers, whom were named hemerodromoi, meaning "day runners".
 Pheidippides, one of the most famous running messengers according to the legend, ran from Marathon to Athens to announce the victory of the Greek over the Persians in the Battle of Marathon in 490 B.C.
 However, he collapsed and died as he delivered the message "we won".
 While there are debates around the accuracy of this historical legend, like whether Pheidippides ran from Marathon to Athens, between other cities, how far this was, or if he was the one to deliver the victory message, the marathon running event of 26.2 miles / 42.195 km is based on this tale.